Kingmsh1/GRC-Stirling-Bank-Assessment/README.md

 This project simulates a cybersecurity Governance, Risk & Compliance assessment for a fictional commercial bank - Stirling Bank.

-The aim was to identify, analyse and document key cybersecurity risks across the bank.
-This included those in the bank's cloud infrastructure, legacy systems, internal Active Directory network and AI systems.
+The aim was to identify, analyse, document and present key cybersecurity risks across the bank.
+This included risks in the bank's cloud infrastructure, legacy systems, internal Active Directory network and AI systems.

 The project aligns risks with the following industry GRC frameworks: